Introduction

 The Kinetica Active Analytics Platform is designed to utilize your server resources as efficiently as possible.
 It automatically determines whether a query should be executed on a CPU or on a GPU.
 Depending on the queries you run, the database performs well even on a CPU-only server, so there is no need to upgrade your infrastructure.
 However, if you are processing a lot of data or would like to see great improvements in speed, I'd recommend deploying it on a system with CUDA GPU.

-), or by modifying the database configuration.
+--memory=6g), or by modifying the database

 Let's start by cloning our GIT repository: